redhat-nfvpe/clearwater-rpm/service-packages.md

 deployment-wide requirements for the components.
 For example, they cannot commission required MariaDB or Cassandra databases if those services are running on other servers.

-Thus, a "complete" install of these services requires a properly configured node and the poorly named `clearwater-infrastructure` [utility package](utility-packages.md), which will run the appropriate scripts included in each of these packages. `clearwater-infrastructure` must be installed separately.
+Thus, a "complete" install of these services requires a properly configured node *as well as* the poorly named `clearwater-infrastructure` [utility package](utility-packages.md), which will run the appropriate scripts included in each of these packages.

 Additionally, these packages also contain monit control files, which can be used with the optional `clearwater-monit` daemon monitor, also a [utility package](utility-packages.md).